MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-product-or-service.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service Mobile, highlighting the products and services sections.](./media/work-order-product-services-mobile.png)

-Work order products and services are not required.
+Work order products and services aren't required.
 Field technicians can edit the quantity or add new items from the product catalog.
 Administrators use [security roles and field security profiles](view-user-accounts-security-roles.md) to specify what users can edit, create, and delete.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service Mobile, showing the quantity and quantity to bill fields, along with line status.](./media/work-order-product-add-mobile.png)